Kheng.info also has a reading tool that automatically segments Khmer text and annotates each word with audio and dictionary definitions.

 From this corpus, a word frequency count of each lemma in the Headley Khmer-to-English dictionaries was performed.
 Each lemma is associated with a frequency in the Kheng.info database, allowing the most relevant Khmer-to-English search results to be returned first.
 This is especially useful when searching for common words like "come" or "make", which will match against thousands of definitions in the database.

-The corpus is suitable for this project, but it was not compiled carefully in the way that an academic corpus would be.
-A rough attempt was made to balance the text between topics such as politics, travel, food, business, medicine, etc., but in general the corpus and resulting frequency list are skewed toward subjects typically discussed in newspapers and online periodicals.
+The corpus works well for its purpose, but was not compiled carefully in the way that an academic corpus would be.
+I attempted to balance the text between topics such as politics, travel, food, business, medicine, etc., but in general the corpus and resulting frequency list are skewed toward subjects typically discussed in newspapers and online periodicals.
 It is not a good approximation of spoken Khmer.

 If an audio recording is available, a speaker icon () will appear next to the Khmer lemma.
 If a word has not been recorded yet, check the stems listed to the right as it is often possible to reconstruct a word by listening to the individual stems.
 The audio should play in the background without moving to another page.
 If you have any trouble with the audio: